pry/pry-rails/Readme.md

 # Developing and Testing

-To generate Gemfiles for Rails 3.0, 3.1, 3.2, and 4.0, run
+To generate Gemfiles for Rails 3.0, 3.1, 3.2, 4.0, 4.1, and 4.2, run `rake
-`rake appraisal:gemfiles appraisal:install`.
+appraisal:gemfiles appraisal:install`.

 You can then run the tests across all four versions with `rake appraisal`.
 You can also manually run the Rails console and server with `rake appraisal console` and `rake appraisal server`.

-For a specific version of Rails, use `rake appraisal:rails30`, `rake appraisal:rails31`, `rake appraisal:rails32`, or `rake appraisal:rails4`.
+For a specific version of Rails, use `rake appraisal:rails30`, `rake appraisal:rails31`, `rake appraisal:rails32`, etc.

 # Alternative